Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers

-In this section, we show that transformers~\sm~approximate Turing machines with computation time bounded by $\Time$ using sample complexity bound polynomial in $\log \Time$ and the state space and alphabet sizes of the Turing machine.
-Though prior work did not explicitly consider sample complexities, their constructions would require the sample complexity of the approximation to be linear in $\Time$~\citep{siegelmann1995computational,Chen2018RecurrentNN,perez2019turing,bhattamishra-etal-2020-computational}.
+In this section, we show that transformers~\sm-approximate Turing machines with computation time bounded by $\Time$, using sample complexity polynomial in $\log(\Time)$ and the state space and alphabet sizes of the Turing machine.
+Constructions from prior work would require the approximation sample complexity to be linear in $\Time$~\citep{siegelmann1995computational,Chen2018RecurrentNN,perez2019turing,bhattamishra-etal-2020-computational}.
 Thus, we obtain an exponential improvement in the dependency on $\Time$.

-We provide a brief description of a Turing machine; see~\citep{sipser13introduction} for a more thorough survey.
-A Turing machine is an abstract model for computation specified by a tuple $(\stateset, \symbset, \trans,\term)$ containing a set of states $\stateset$, a tape alphabet $\symbset$, a transition function $\trans : \stateset \times \symbset \to \stateset \times \symbset \times \{-1, +1\}$, and set of terminal states $\term$ indicating accept or reject.
+We briefly describe a Turing machine; see~\citep{sipser13introduction} for a more thorough survey.
+A Turing machine is a model for computation specified by a tuple $(\stateset, \symbset, \trans,\term)$ containing a set of states $\stateset$, a tape alphabet $\symbset$, a transition function $\trans : \stateset \times \symbset \to \stateset \times \symbset \times \{-1, +1\}$, and set of terminal states $\term$ indicating accept or reject.
 For simplicity, we assume the Turing machine has a single tape, as any single-tape Turing machine can simulate a multi-tape one with only quadratic increase in runtime~\citep{sipser13introduction}.
 Given an input $\inp \in \symbset^*$ recorded on the left-most part of the tape, the Turing machine performs computation in a sequence of timesteps.
-In each timestep, the machine uses the transition function to determine the next state, symbol to write, and direction to move the head.
-We let $\tm_{(\stateset, \symbset, \trans, \term)}$ denote the function computed by the Turing machine, which produces an output in $\{0, 1\}$ (assuming the machine halts.)
+In each timestep, the machine determines the next state, symbol to write, and direction to move the head via the transition function.